0utrider/malrecon/README.md

 .properties   Summarized file properties of the .malware file .sha256       SHA256sum of the .malware file
-.strings      Strings output of the .malware file .wget         wget command log file of output
+.strings      Strings output of the .malware file
+.url          URL used to operate the script / URL reconned .wget         wget command log file of output
 ```